Multiple Sclerosis (MS)

 Our research group aims to identify characteristics and susceptibility factors of MS, and to contribute to a better understanding of the disease and development of better treatments.

 Photo: Øystein H. Horgmo, UiO

-We perform clinical and epidemiological studies, MRI studies, genetic studies and functional molecular studies in collaboration with national and international research partners and networks.
+We perform clinical and epidemiological studies, MRI studies, genetic studies and functional molecular studies.
+The group surveys disease mechanisms in MS in a translational perspective by utilize patient and test material, collected at Oslo University Hospital, by national and international collaborators.

 We also have access to several thousands of additional samples through collaborations with the Norwegian MS Registry and Biobank and the Nordic Network of MS Genetics.

 We are active in international collaborations, especially in the International MS Genetics consortium (IMSGC).